abouabba/Born2beRoot/README.md

 ![image](https://github.com/user-attachments/assets/e965be93-13ef-42df-8dd8-77dc46ae4e75)

-Then we must create a directory as is asked in the subject in /var/log/ because each commands need to be logged, the input and output.
+2. Then we must create a directory as is asked in the subject in /var/log/ because each commands need to be logged, the input and output.
 We will use:

+          mkdir /var/log/sudo